tc39/notes/es7/2016-05/may-24.md

 BT: it doesnt, but scopes problem to specifically one case.

-YK: In the sense you;re note able to implement PTC then you're not able to implement STC.
+YK: In the sense you're not able to implement PTC then you're not able to implement STC.

 DE: One strategy is to implement a large stack frame to allow for it to grow.
 An intervening return will give more stack space anyway.